Story

 Distance: 7.9 miles | Difficulty: Hard

-Starting at the Roaring Fork Trailhead in the Arapaho Bay Campground near Granby, Colorado, follow the 7.9-mile trail toward Watanga Lake.
-Beginning with a steep incline, Roaring Fork is a difficult hiking trail with waterfalls, streams and a high-alpine lake.
-The scenic trail winds through the Indian Peaks Wilderness which requires a permit for overnight camping between June and mid-September.
-Between mid-September and May permits are not required for groups of seven people or less.
+Starting at the Roaring Fork Trailhead in the Arapaho Bay Campground near Granby, follow the 7.9-mile trail toward Watanga Lake.
+Beginning with a steep incline, Roaring Fork is a difficult hiking trail that rewards with rushing waterfalls, burbling streams and a reflective high-alpine lake.
+The scenic pathway winds through the Indian Peaks Wilderness which requires a permit for overnight camping between June and mid-September.
+Between mid-September and May, permits are not required for groups of seven people or less.
 There are no designated campsites at Watanga Lake; however, look for established sites to minimize impact.

 Monarch Lake to Crater Lake